12 Ways to Grow Your Income as a Freelance Writer

 You have to aim for more as a freelancer because you don’t get paid for every hour you work.
 You spend tons of non-billable hours on tasks like writing pitches, researching publications, searching job boards, writing proposals, meeting with prospects, or networking.

 When you’re self-employed, you also have to pay more taxes and buy your own health insurance if you don’t have a spouse who can provide coverage.

 7. Drop time-sucking clients.

-After realizing I could earn more on writing than on content management, I broke up with a client that had commanded a ton of my time for a low hourly rate.
+After realizing I could earn more on writing than on content management, I fired a client that had commanded a ton of my time for a low hourly rate.

 When I filled that time with other clients, my hourly rate jumped about 40%.
 That meant I could earn more money and work fewer hours.
 I was hesitant to lose that client, who promised as much work as I wanted, but I knew I could make better use of my time.